cc1000/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+## Logging
+Logs are sent to Loggly over HTTPS.
+Add an active customer token to the .env file, eg from [here](https://cc1000.loggly.com/tokens).

 ## MongoDB
 To run the application you will need to add the following config to your local .env file:
 * MONGO_CONNECTION_STRING: Connection string to Mongo cluster (see below)